 Requirements: What Are The Golden Visa Portugal Requirements?

 Minimum Residence Requirement

 Portugal Golden Visa program has a low stay requirement.
 Portugal requires the Golden Visa residents to spend a minimum of seven days annually on average in the country.

-The applicant is required to present supporting evidence that he or she has individually made the investment of the minimum amount required.
+You’re required to present supporting evidence that you have individually made the investment of the minimum amount required.
 As the main applicant, you must maintain the investment as long as you and your dependents hold the Golden Visa residency status.

 If and once you become a permanent resident or a Portuguese citizen, the investment no longer needs to be maintained.
 You can then liquidate whichever investment you made.

 You need to provide the following documents in order to apply for the Golden Visa;